395t/coding-assignment-week-6-seq-1/src/chung/README.md

 Which corresponds to the following:
 * Trains a MT model
 * The MT model uses GRU as the underlying RNN
+* Use 2 GRU layers, one stacked on top of the other.
 * Train on the IWSLT2017 English to German dataset
 * Batch size of 128 sequence per batch
 * Train for 100 epochs